 - Continue researching scholarship opportunities at Eastern but also on the Internet.
 Document those that you are eligible for, along with application deadlines, and print out the applications.

 - Submit EIU's General Scholarship Application and apply to recommended awards by March 15.

 - Stop by the Office of Financial Aid and Scholarships to review the outside scholarship shelf.
 Many outside scholarship providers share their information with the office to give to you.

-- High school seniors, be sure to visit your guidance counselors office on a regular basis in the spring months.
-They will have much information regarding scholarships that are offered in your home area.
+- High school seniors, be sure to visit your guidance counselor's office on a regular basis in the spring months.
+They will often have information regarding scholarships that are offered in your home area.
 Pick up applications, complete, and mail to the scholarship provider prior to the application deadline.

-- Complete applications and turn them in to the sponsoring departments, outside providers.
-Be sure to ask someone to proof read you scholarship application(s) prior to mailing.
+- Complete applications and turn them in to the sponsoring departments or outside providers.
+Be sure to ask someone to proofread your scholarship application(s) prior to mailing.